 This Thai custard bread with vanilla ice cream (kanom pung sang ka ya bai toey kub i-tim vanilla, THB 250) was the first of two desserts we were served today.
-It was fascinating because Ren and I enjoyed Thai fried bread with pandan cream on our last trip to Bangkok, so we instantly recognized this as a refined version of that popular street food snack.
+It was fascinating because Ren and I enjoyed Thai fried bread with pandan cream on our last trip to Thailand, so we instantly recognized this as a refined version of that popular Bangkok street food snack.
 So creative and delicious!

 With Chef Por’s court cuisine narrative, it was only fitting that we ended today’s lunch with this bowl of tropical fruits in scented syrup (som chun king Rama V, THB 250) – a dessert rooted in King Rama V’s kitchen.
 This bowl contained the sweetest bites of mangosteen and lychee in scented syrup on ice, topped with fried shallots and finished with lime.

 A comforting end to a fabulous meal, even their coffee was excellent and beautifully presented.